The challenge of feeding yourself in a healthy style when you are living in Mexico is under-reported and grossly underestimated.

 I don’t mind dining in a restuarant alone, but I don’t (excuse the pun) want to make a straight diet out of it.
 Plus cooking at home is healthier and relaxing with a glass of wine, some music and an interesting recipe.

-If you think you will just eat as Mexicans do for months at a time, you are fooling yourself.
 Most street food has a starch, bread or a tortilla, stuffed with a meat, lettuce, beans, tomato and some type of salsa.
 The variations from tacos are:

 - Gorditas - called “fat” because they are deep-fried